vsns11/javadocs/src/main/java/ca/siva/ch07_modules/Readme.md

 1. Start with core utility modules and create `module-info.java` for each.
 2. Gradually modularize higher-level modules that depend on the utility modules.
 3. Continue until the top-level application module is modularized.

+### 8. Non modular to automatic module conversion rules

+When you use a non modular jar file as an automatic module, the name of the jar file is used to formulate the module name for that module.

+You need to know the following two basic rules while deriving this name from the file name:
+1. The dashes are converted to dots and the version information and the file extension present in the file name are ignored.
+Therefore, for example, the module name for commons-beanutils-1.9.jar will be commons.beanutils.
+2. If the jar file's manifest contains the Automatic-Module-Name entry, then that value is used as the module name (the name of the jar file is ignored completely).
+Therefore, in the given problem statement, module name for commons-collections4-4.0.jar will be org.apache.commons.collections4.

+### Important points to remember
+1. Although not recommended, it is possible to customize what packages a module exports from the command line.
+2. If a module does not export a package, It can still be exported using --add-export command line option.
+3. If a module wants to read another module but only temporarily, it can request such access using command line options.
+4. Even packages that have not been exported in module-info can be made accessible using --add-exports command line option.
+5. A module jar is no different from a regular jar.
+It contains classes in the same structure and so, it can be used as a regular jar in a non-modular application.
+   The JVM uses various optimization techniques to improve application performance.
+JSR 376 indicates that these techniques are more effective when it is known in advance that required types are located only in specific modules.
+6. The module system ensures that code that is internal to a platform implementation is not accessible from outside the implementation.
+7. Besides compile time and run time, the module system adds the notion of "link time", which is an optional phase between the two in which a set of modules can be assembled and optimized into a custom run-time image.
+The benefit of this phase is that the size of the resulting application is reduced because only those classes that are actually used are included in the application artifacts.
+8. A non modular app can refer/access the classes of modular jar upon including that module in the -classpath or -cp.
+9. Remember that a module cannot access non-modular classes from the classpath.
+You must convert non-modular third party jar to an automatic module by putting that jar on module-path.
+(You must have already added an appropriate requires clause in your module-info while compilation of your module).